Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

-Haploid cells contain one set of chromosomes (n), while diploid cells have two sets (2n).
-In the context of plant biology, haploid stages are typically associated with gametes and spores, whereas diploid stages are linked to the sporophyte generation.
-Understanding these terms is crucial for identifying the ploidy of various structures in the life cycle of plants.
+Haploid cells contain one complete set of chromosomes, denoted as 'n', while diploid cells have two sets, denoted as '2n'.
+In the life cycle of plants, haploid cells are involved in gamete formation, whereas diploid cells are involved in growth and development.
+Understanding these terms is crucial for identifying the ploidy level of different plant structures.

 Recommended video: